Chapter 19, Section 2 of the House Manual explains the use of water for plant irrigation.

 The main components are as follows:

-- A small pond ("Pond East"), that is farther extended by a ditch to the two northern ponds, and by a side ditch to the large natural swimming pond, Dragon's Paddling Pool.
+- A small pond ("Pond East"), that is farther extended by ditches and culverts to the northern ponds ("Pond North"), and by a side ditch with culverts to the large natural swimming pond ("Dragon's Paddling Pool").

-- The deep well (bore), over 100 m deep with a submersible pump ("SM"), located next to the driveway and between Pond South and Pond West, and with a pipe outflow to each of these two ponds.
+- The deep well (bore), over 100 m deep with a submersible pump ("SM"), located next to the driveway and between Pond South and Pond East, and with a pipe outflow to each of these two ponds.

 - The underground PVC pipe system for irrigation, consisting of 4 main lines: Line East ("E", blue on the map), Central ("C", orange), West ("W", red), and South ("S", green).
 The Main Lines East, Central, and West are connected to both pumps, and the Main Line South is connected to Pump 1 only.

 - Generally, the water from Pond South is used for irrigation, provided the water level is sufficient.
-The water level is insufficient if it decreases lower than the pipe end for water inflow to Pump 2, which can happen if the public ditch runs out of water.
+The water level is insufficient if it decreases lower than the pipe end for water inflow to Pump 2, which can happen if the public canal runs out of water.
 In this case, Pond South needs to be filled with groundwater from the deep well by the submersible pump.

 - Occasionally, the water from Pond East can be used for irrigation, provided the water level is sufficient.
 The water level is insufficient if it decreases lower than the pipe end for water inflow to Pump 2, which may happen naturally over a couple of weeks, mainly during the dry season.
 In this case, Pond East needs to be filled with groundwater from the deep well by the submersible pump.